-After a day of traveling, you probably want to take a nice warm shower or even to get into a hot bath just to relieve the stress and tiredness from all the sightseeing.
+After a day of traveling, you probably want to take a nice warm shower or even get into a hot bath just to relieve the stress and tiredness from all the sightseeing.
 Yet once you stepped inside the bathroom, you realize, the water is freezing cold?!

 First, find the control panel

 This is a pattern that many foreign tourists have experienced during their trip to Japan, especially for those who are staying in an apartment.
 Unlike countries that have built-in hot water tanks in most of the buildings, Japan highly relies on a water heater for the majority of households.
 Once you step into a house in Japan, you will most often see a panel with multiple buttons on it.

 Then, find the Kanji

 For some households, you will find two control panels, one around the living room area and one inside of the bathroom.
 Let’s first go through the one in the living room.
 As you can see in the picture above, the panel consists of:

 運転 (Unten): On/Off button.
 This is the button you use to get hot water!

 自動 (Jido): Auto mode, turn this on and it will keep your bath temperature to the preset level.

 おいだき (Oidaki): Reheat, as you might know already, Japanese people bathe every day and it costs quite a lot if you use 20 to 30L of water every single day.
 This function allows you to reheat water from the previous day.

 In the middle, you can find 給湯 (Kyutou) with a higher and lower direction slider.
 This is to adjust the temperature of hot water.

-Finally, there is ふろ予約 (Furo-yoyaku), this allows you to set a time which allows the bathtub to fill itself automatically with a pre-set water temperature.
-A common usage of this function is to have it run at around 8pm every day, so people could get into the bath after supper without waiting.
+Finally, there is ふろ予約 (Furo-yoyaku), this allows you to set a time that allows the bathtub to fill itself automatically with a pre-set water temperature.
+A common usage of this function is to have it run at around 8 pm every day, so people could get into the bath after supper without waiting.

 To set this timer, simply press it once, set your preferred time with the two directional buttons, and finally press it one more time to confirm.